FreeBSD-Ask/FreeBSD-Ask-Flat/README.md

 - <https://docs.bsdcn.org>
 - <https://doc.bsdcn.org> (Better access speed within mainland China)

-The FreeBSD Chinese community does not deploy this book through any other domains.
+The Chinese FreeBSD Community does not deploy this book through any other domains.
 The sole official domain is `bsdcn.org`.

 ## Feedback